-Amy Barlow is Assistant Headteacher responsible for the strategic leadership of the SEND department.
+Amy Barlow is Assistant Headteacher responsible for the strategic leadership of the SEND department and is the designated teacher for LAC (Looked After Children).
 She joined TCSED on a full-time basis in September 2019.

 Before joining TCSED this year, Amy worked at Fulham Cross Girls School, an 'Outstanding' Secondary school "committed to Empowering Tomorrow's Women."
 Whilst there, she led on securing GCSE outcomes for SEND students across the curriculum.
 The school secured - and remains in - the top 1% nationally for the progress students make.